-If you were involved in a car accident, a personal injury attorney can assist in retrieving your Dayton police accident report.
+If you were involved in a car accident, a personal injury attorney can assist in retrieving your Dayton Ohio accident report.

 What Is a Dayton Police Department Accident Report?